 - 6. Each PI will submit progress reports each quarter, following the Iowa DOT's standard progress reporting format, to both the Program Manager and the Project Monitor.
 These quarterly reports will be entered into the Iowa DOT database by the Program Manager or directly by the PI.
 Progress payment requests (invoices) will be submitted to the Program Manager for payment by the Iowa DOT.
 All research and evaluation efforts will require at least a quarterly report to both the Program Manager and Project Monitor. - 7.
 The Program Manager will evaluate project process and forward invoices to the Iowa DOT with recommendations for reimbursement.
 Dan Sprengeler and Carol Culver are the points of contact at the DOT. - 8.
 The Iowa DOT will either deny the invoice and so notify the respective university or send payment directly to that university. - 9.
-On an annual basis, the Iowa DOT will request reimbursement for expended funds from Bill Zaccagnino at the FHWA Headquarters, Turner-Fairbanks Office and/or member STA's if funds other than SP & R have been contributed.
-Attached to this reimbursement request, the Iowa DOT will include the suggested draw down of SP & R funds based on each STA's contribution level percentage, as computed by InTrans. - 10.
+On an annual basis, the Iowa DOT will request reimbursement for expended funds from the FHWA Headquarters, Turner-Fairbanks Office and/or member STA's if funds other than SP & R have been contributed.
+Attached to this reimbursement request, the Iowa DOT will include the suggested draw down of SP & R funds based on each STA's contribution level percentage. - 10.
 FHWA Headquarters and/or member STA's with funding contributions other than SPR will then reimburse Iowa DOT.

-For the 2010 program, a list of eight requests for proposals were developed and distributed to potential researchers at research institutions in contributing states, including one evaluation suggestion submitted by a vendor.
-Researchers submitted a total of eight proposals totally \$372,925 with \$108,589 in matching funds and these proposals were distributed to the contributing state DOT representatives on the BOD for prioritization.
+For the 2011 program, a list of twelve requests for proposals were developed and distributed to potential researchers at research institutions in contributing states, including two evaluation suggestions submitted by vendors.
+Researchers submitted a total of fifteen proposals totally \$699,875 with \$107,729 in matching funds and these proposals were distributed to the contributing state DOT representatives on the BOD for prioritization.
 Using a ranking system based on contribution levels, InTrans staff ranked the proposals and distributed the list to the Board of Directors for approval.
-Considering available funding, the top ranked three proposals, plus a carry-over smart work zone conference, and the administrative agreement with the Institute Transportation will comprise the 2010 program.
-A budget surplus of approximately \$4,888 will remain after award of all approved contracts.
+Considering available funding, the top ranked three proposals, plus the administrative agreement with the Institute for Transportation will comprise the 2011 program.
+A budget surplus of approximately \$35,634 will remain after award of all approved contracts.

-YEAR 2010 PROGRAM
+YEAR 2011 PROGRAM

-The three proposals approved by the BOD plus the administrative budget total \$ 173,958.
-Available funding totaled \$ 189,646 comprised of states' contribution and carryover funds from prior year programs.
+The three proposals approved by the BOD plus the administrative budget total \$182,988.
+Available funding totaled \$218,622 comprised of states' contribution and carryover funds from prior year programs.
 Participating states funding contributions are shown in Table 1.
-The 2010 program is summarized in Table 2.
+The 2011 program is summarized in Table 2.